gust1n/go-template-examples/README.md

-Go(land) Template Examples
+Go(lang) Template Examples
 =================

-This repository contains various (for now only one) experiments with go(lang)s templating system.
+This repository contains various (for now only one) experiments with Go(lang)s templating system.

 Experiments
 -----------